pip-services/pip-services-docs/content/en/python/container/config/component_config.md

 ### Description

-The ComponentConfig class allows you to configure a component inside a container.
+The ComponentConfig class allows you to configure a component residing inside a container.

 Important points